 The surface bench competition originated in 1995.
-The trophy is awarded to the surface mine rescue team that excels at the practical bench competition.
-The practical bench task is designed to test the individual team members on their knowledge and practical skills in mine rescue equipment and techniques.
+The Maurice Boisse Memorial Trophy is awarded to the surface mine rescue team that excels at the practical bench competition.
+The practical bench task is designed to test individual team members on their knowledge and practical skills in mine rescue equipment and techniques.
 This competition is held in memory of Maurice Boisse, Mine Rescue Team Coach, Island Copper Mine.
-The mine rescue team from Highland Valley Copper won the award in 2008.
+In 2009, the mine rescue team from Teck's Highland Valley Copper won the award for best bench for a surface team.